 where $G=\text{diag}(G_{\Xi^{\ast0}K^- \regvspa}, G_{\Xi^{\ast-}\olsi{K}{}^0}, G_{\Omega^-\eta \regvspa }, G_{\Xi^0 K^- \regvspa}, G_{\Xi^-\olsi{K}{}^0}$) is a diagonal matrix, whose elements are given by the meson-baryon loop function as follows,

-Since this loop function is ultraviolet (UV) divergent, we employ dimensional regularization with a scale-free subtraction scheme, parameterized in terms of an UV cutoff $\Lambda$ (for further details, see Refs.~\cite{Lin:2025mtz,Encarnacion:2025luc,Nieves:2024dcz}).
+Since this loop function is ultraviolet (UV) divergent, we employ a hybrid regularization method, which consists in a subtraction scheme where the subtraction constant is parameterized in terms of an UV cutoff $\Lambda$.
+(For further details, see Refs.~\cite{Lin:2025mtz,Encarnacion:2025luc,Nieves:2024dcz}, in particular the detailed derivation in Appendix A of Ref.~\cite{Lin:2025mtz}).
 The resulting $G$ function reads \begin{widetext}

 \end{widetext} where $j=\{ \Xi^{\ast0}K^-, \Xi^{\ast-}\olsi{K}{}^0, \Omega^-\eta \}$, $\Lambda$ is the cutoff value, and $\sigma_j=2\sqrt{ s}p_j(s)$, and $p_j(s)=\lambda^{1/2}(s, m_j^2, M_j^2)/(2\sqrt{s})$.
 To provide flexibility in reproducing the available experimental data on the $\Omega(2012)^{-}$, the cutoff~$\Lambda$ is allowed to vary within a reasonable range around the expected $\rho$-meson mass.